Digital Media Summer Camp

 - Samples of relevant work—for example, published newspaper clips, broadcast clips, apps you've built or programming samples.
 If work was part of a group project, clearly state what you did.

-Deadlines: Regular deadline is May 1.
-Late deadline is May 10; no applications will be accepted after May 10.
-All scholarship applications must be submitted by May 1.
+Deadlines: (Updated) The deadline is May 16.
+No applications will be accepted after May 16.
 Space is limited, and we will accept applicants on a rolling basis.
 We encourage you to apply early to maximize your chances of getting accepted and winning a scholarship.

 What to bring: A great attitude and a strong work ethic; clothes and toiletries for six days, including clothes appropriate for indoor and outdoor activities in the Georgia summer (a swimming pool is available).
 Optional: spending money for optional activities, snacks, etc.; an external hard drive.
 You are welcome to bring your own laptop and equipment; however, CCJ is not responsible for your belongings, and our production software is only available on lab computers.